IliaRakhlevski/Traffic-Signs-Detection/README.md

-# TrafficSignsDetection
+# Traffic Signs Detection
-Deep Learning for Large-Scale Traffic-Sign Detection and Recognition
+Implementation of the article "Deep Learning for Large-Scale Traffic-Sign Detection and Recognition" by Domen Tabernik and Danijel Skocaj.